simpleinjector/Documentation/source/howto.rst

 #.
 But even if all registrations can be resolved successfully by the container, that still doesn't mean your configuration is correct.
 It is very easy to accidentally misconfigure the container in a way that only shows up late in the development process.
 Simple Injector contains :doc:`Diagnostics Services <diagnostics>` to help you spot common configuration mistakes.
 To help you, all the diagnostic warnings are integrated into the verification mechanism.
 This means that a call to **Verify()** will also check for diagnostic warnings for you.
 It is advisable to analyze the container by calling **Verify** or by using the diagnostic services either during application startup or as part of an automated test that does this for you.

+.. container:: Note

+    **TIP:** A call to **Verify** causes the construction and compilation of the expression trees for all the container's registrations—this can be a slow process when the container contains several thousands of components.
+In case verification causes application startup to take more time than required due to verification, consider wrapping the **Verify** call in an `#IF DEBUG` compiler directive, or run **Verify** only as part of an unit/integration test.
+This keeps startup time short, and moves the performance penalty to every first resolve of an individual registration.

 .. _Multi-Threaded-Applications:

 Work with dependency injection in multi-threaded applications